spankr/publish-to-rabbitmq-in-c/README.md

    * When playing with arrays of bytes, sometimes you have to extract out short and integer numbers.
 I have some conversion routines in here to help me out.

 ## Specs
-I had to do a lot of pouring over [AMQP specifications][2] and cross-referencing things because they just weren't clear enough for me.
+I had to do a lot of pouring over [AMQP specifications][2] and cross-referencing things because they just weren't clear enough for me, right off the bat.
 RabbitMQ has some nice documentation on the various [AMQP methods][4] I needed but to really track down the details of the data structures and values, I had to use the [XML specification][3].